 America's marine economy is an entrepreneurial engine at the forefront of an expanding ocean frontier.

-In 2018, the marine economy contributed $373 billion to GDP, generated $610 billion in sales, and supported 2.3 million jobs, growing at a pace that outstripped U.S. economic growth as a whole.
-Globally, growth is projected to reach $3 trillion by 2030.
+In 2019, the marine economy contributed $397 billion to GDP, generated $610 billion in sales, and supported 2.4 million jobs, growing at a pace that outstripped U.S. economic growth as a whole.
+By 2030, global growth is projected to reach $3 trillion.

 The marine economy includes activity that:

 - Takes place in marine areas such as cargo shipping;

 - Uses essential inputs from marine areas such as seafood processing;